TheOdinProject/curriculum/ruby_programming/git/lesson_using_git_in_the_real_world.md

   1. Read through this great resource to get a solid understanding of [how git works](http://think-like-a-git.net/)
 </div>

+### Knowledge Check

+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+* <a class='knowledge-check-link' href='#initial-setup'>What name is typically given for a Git remote that points to a repo that's been forked? </a>
+* <a class='knowledge-check-link' href='#send-changes'>Can you directly send your changes to a repository that you don't own/have write access to?</a>
+* <a class='knowledge-check-link' href='#ongoing-workflow'>What should you do immediately before merging your feature branch into main?</a>

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental..